dogdoglization/node-jsso-server/README.md

 	functionName2: function() { ...
 }
 ```
-and should save JSSOs with a unique ID/name for each - just like saving all files under the same folder.
+and saving it with a unique ID/name - just like saving all files under the same folder.
 You may have your JSSOs as many as you like, and naming them whatever you want.